Jobdaiyoung/Animal-wars/README.md

 # ANIMAL WARS

 ## Overview
-Animal wars is a pvp turn-based game
+Animal wars is a pvp turn-based game that the game will randomly give the player a different role with different skills to fight each other.Who runs out of hp first will lose.

 ## Features
 - turn-based 2 player pvp game that each player will fight each others.